bluesky/databroker/doc/source/v2/developer/reference.rst

 .. note::

-   These drivers are currently being developed in intake-bluesky itself, but will eventually be split out into separate repositories to isolate dependencies and release cycles.
+   These drivers are currently being developed in databroker itself, but will eventually be split out into separate repositories to isolate dependencies and release cycles.
 This will be done once the internal interfaces are stable.